Use the menu to the right to find detailed program outcomes assessment information.

 The Greenlee School of Journalism in keeping with the expectations of the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) has fully developed outcomes assessment plan.
 The school also annually posts results of its direct and indirect measures.

 The Department of World Languages and Cultures has several programs within its purview.
 All of the programs are guided by the Standards for Foreign Language Learning.
 On its website, each language area shares the programmatic alignment to the standards and the assignments that are used in their assessment of student learning.
-(See Spanish 101 and 102 for an example of the programmatic alignment of course outcomes).

 The Computer Science department, like the math department, has used assessment work to improve and redesign course offerings particularly for courses that are taken by many departments around the university.
 Recent report of Computer Science assessment activities.